-Unigold's Neita concession covers a 22,616 ha area within the highly prospective Tireo Formation, a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly through the island of Hispaniola.
+Unigold's Neita concession covers a 22,600 Ha area within the highly prospective Tireo Formation, a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly through the island of Hispaniola.
 The Tireo Formation hosts a number of promising gold and base metal targets, both in the Dominican Republic and Haiti.
+During 2013, 5 M ounces of gold were identified during exploration of the Tireo Formation.